diskmanti/zero/README.md

 `$ vagrant ssh tower`

 On server *tower* change to root and run ansible ping module to connect to all nodes.
-*Execute as root on server 'tower'.*  Type yes and press return:
+*Execute as root on server 'tower'.*  Type yes and press return.

 ```
 tower$ sudo su -